Kaleb Ort: Houston Astros

 On May 28, 2024, Ort was claimed off waivers by the Houston Astros.
 The Astros then assigned him to the Triple-A Sugar Land Space Cowboys, and on July 29, recalled Ort to the major league roster.
 He made 22 appearances for Houston and tossed 24 2/3 innings, posting a 1–1 record, 2.55 ERA, 26 strikeouts, four walks, and a 0.811 WHIP.
 Each of the seven runs he surrendered were via a solo home run and were earned.

 Due to an oblique strain, Ort began the 2025 season on the injured list.
 He was activated on April 27, 2025.
 In 49 appearances for Houston, Ort logged a 2-2 record and 4.89 ERA with 49 strikeouts and one save over 46 innings of work.
 On September 6, he was placed on the injured list due to right elbow inflammation.
 Ort was transferred to the 60-day injured list on September 19, ending his season.

+On January 2, 2026, Ort was designated for assignment by the Astros following the signing of Tatsuya Imai.

+Los Angeles Angels

+On January 9, 2026, Ort was claimed off waivers by the New York Yankees.
+He was designated for assignment by the Yankees on January 23.
+Ort was claimed off waivers by the Los Angeles Angels on January 28.
+He was designated for assignment following the signing of Brent Suter on February 6.
+Ort cleared waivers and was sent outright to the Triple-A Salt Lake Bees on February 9.